Skip to content.

 • I see ITFS, GIS, and Collect numbers included in my list of impacted countries.
 How are these line types impacted?

-Collect lines are US domestic phone numbers where an international call is connected with the assistance of an international operator and NAVEX will accept the charges.
+Collect lines are US domestic phone numbers where an international call connects with the assistance of an international operator, and NAVEX will accept the charges.
 Although we have already converted these lines to VoIP technology, these international calls require the assistance of an international operator.
 Through our testing, we have determined that most countries around the world no longer provide international operator assistance rendering collect calls unavailable.
 To provide phone access going forward, NAVEX strongly recommends upgrading collect lines to OneConnect.

 • What can customers expect during the transition?

 We are committed to making this transition as smooth as possible for all impacted customers.
-Here’s what you can expect:
+Here is what you can expect:

 • Personalized support: NAVEX will reach out to discuss alternative solutions for any impacted countries and help you find the best VoIP-supported options.